RamonCarloFrancisco/nccp_document_tracking/README.md

 Important Notice:

 This repository contains static files only.
 The system is built using PHP, which cannot be executed directly on GitHub Pages.
 Therefore, you will not see the full functionality or working demo when viewing the repository on GitHub.

-About This Repository
-This repository contains the complete source code for the NCCP Document Tracking System, compiled as static files for version control and sharing purposes.
+This repository contains the complete source code for the NCCP Document Management System with Tracking Feature, compiled as static files for version control and sharing purposes.

 Technology Stack

 Backend: PHP